-For example, in Brazil, Bing only accounts for less than 3% of all searches.
-While in the USA Bing makes up over 30%, a potentially profitable proportion of searches that no business big or small can pass up on and widen their net too.
+Google undoubtedly leads the way in terms of monthly searches globally.
+However, the market share of each does vary from place to place.
+For example, in the USA Bing makes up over 30%, a potentially profitable proportion of searches that no business big or small can pass up on and widen their net too.

-There are also distinct differences between the two platforms that can benefit advertisers, other than just expanding on the searches they are hoping to target.
+There are distinct differences between the two platforms that can benefit advertisers, other than just expanding on the searches they are hoping to target.

 The competition on Bing, as you would expect on a smaller platform, is much lower.
 As a result, the amount you have to pay (CPC) in order to position yourself at the top of the search engine results page is often lower.
-According to instapage.com for some industries the CPC on Bing can be as much as 70% cheaper than for the same keywords on Google.
+According to Instapage for some industries the CPC on Bing can be as much as 70% cheaper than for the same keywords on Google.

 A lower CPC in turn usually results in a lower cost per conversion or CPA too.

-3. Voice search.
+3. Voice search

 While Google leads the way in understanding intent and taking advantage of searches like “near me”.
 Bing is miles ahead when it comes to voice search, an increasingly popular method of searching, especially among young people.

-As 2019 drew to a close, Microsoft weren’t slowing down in their pursuit of new and innovative tools.
+As 2019 drew to a close, Microsoft wasn't slowing down in their pursuit of new and innovative tools.
 One of their most exciting and relevant additions to the marketing platform will be “Smart Campaigns”.
 An intuitive, data-driven yet simple tool designed to make advertising with Microsoft as uncomplicated and accessible as possible, by utilizing Microsoft's AI technology.

 Rather than setting up whole campaigns, choosing keywords, setting bids and strategies, adding extensions and then making ongoing adjustments to optimise campaigns.
 Smart Campaigns only require you to provide Microsoft with some preliminary information about your business, Microsoft handles the rest.
 User need only provide: